macleginn/bivaltyp/content/languages/descriptions/Dargwa_Tsugni.md

 ### Basic clause structure and the transitive construction

 Tsugni Dargwa exhibits ergative-absolutive alignment, feature agreement based on nominal class (gender/number) as well as person agreement, and a free word order.
+Verb indexing is normally triggered by the nominative argument and, in some contexts, by the core ergative NPs (by contrast, non-core ergatives never trigger agreement).
 Tsugni Dargwa is a highly agglutinative language both in its nominal and verbal domain, with an extensive inventory of cases, particularly locative cases, totaling over 170 case-like forms.

 ### Case system